 3.2.
 Change in sleep between baseline 2 and 4 months assessed using the Pittsburgh sleep quality index)

 3.3.
-We will record the number of potentially diet related adverse events including fatigue, constipation, dizziness, headache, irritability (agitation), bad breath indigestion in the month before starting the diet and monthly throughout the intervention at each dietitian review call.
+Tthe number of potentially diet-related adverse events including fatigue, constipation, dizziness, headache, irritability (agitation), bad breath indigestion in the month before starting the diet and monthly throughout the intervention at each dietitian review call.

 3.4.
 Mean menstrual cycle length for the month preceding and the 4 months of the programme will be assessed from self- reported diaries.

-2. We will assess adherence to the 6:1 intermittent diet across the 4 weeks of the menstrual cycle measured using from self -report diet adherence and menstrual cycle diaries across each week of the 4 month intervention
+2. Adherence to the 6:1 intermittent diet across the 4 weeks of the menstrual cycle measured using self -report diet adherence and menstrual cycle diaries across each week of the 4-month intervention

 Eligibility